-- 2.2 By December 2021 the Board's ambition is to have: - Matured its Governance and its 'reach'. - Continued to build on the HGB brand, story, and reputation. - Secured a Growth Deal with HM Government.
+- 2.2 By December 2021 the ambition was to have: - Matured the Board's Governance and its 'reach'. - Continued to build on the HGB brand, story, and reputation. - Secured a Growth Deal with HM Government.

-- Protected Hertfordshire from the impact of the virus upon our economy. - Established the Hertfordshire Housing pipeline and Delivery Pathway. - Developed an investment prospectus and approach. - Assembled a spade ready projects investment portfolio. - Embedded high productivity systems of joint working across our portfolio of projects. - Delivered our wave 1 projects (current) and be progressing wave 2 (new). - 2.3 Attached at Appendix 1 is the Growth Board Work Programme Plan to March 2022. - 2.4 The Growth Board's annual work programme review workshop is planned to take place in December 2021. - 3 Engagement with HM Government - 3.1 Dialogue has continued with the teams at the Department for Levelling up, Housing and Communities (DLUHC) and colleagues from Homes England (HE).
-An update on the Comprehensive Spending Review (CSR) and County Deal process will be given at the meeting. - 3.2 Hertfordshire Councils have made a number of year 1 Levelling up and Community Renewal Fund bids, for projects in Broxbourne, Hemel Hempstead, Stevenage, Watford and Welwyn Hatfield and the outcome of those bids are awaited at the CSR.
-A further update will be given at the meeting. - 4 Housing workstream update - 4.1 The main output of recent work from the housing workstream is contained within the Growth and Housing Prospectus, this has been submitted to DLUHC and HE.
-Feedback from DLUCH/HE officials on the prospectus and associated work will be provided at the meeting. - 4.2 An update on the Temporary Accommodation joint investigation and outline business case is covered elsewhere on this agenda. - 5 Hertfordshire Investment Ready Workstream - 5.1 The draft Investment strategy and recommended next steps is also on this agenda.
+- Protected Hertfordshire from the impact of the virus upon our economy. - Established the Hertfordshire Housing pipeline and Delivery Pathway. - Developed an investment prospectus and approach. - Assembled a spade ready projects investment portfolio. - Embedded high productivity systems of joint working across our portfolio of projects. - Delivered our wave 1 projects (current) and be progressing wave 2 (new). - 2.3 Attached at Appendix 1 is the Growth Board Work Programme Plan to March 2022. - 2.4 The Growth Board annual work programme review workshop is planned to take place in January 2022.

+3 Engagement with HM Government

+- 3.1 Dialogue continues with the teams at the Department for Levelling up, Housing and Communities (DLUHC) and colleagues from Homes England (HE).
+An update on the Comprehensive Spending Review (CSR) and County Deal process will be given in the meeting. - 3.2 Hertfordshire Councils made a number of year 1 Levelling up and Community Renewal Fund CRF) bids for projects in Broxbourne, Hemel Hempstead, Stevenage, Watford and Welwyn Hatfield.
+No levelling up bids were successful but just over £3m was secured from the CRF.

+4 Housing workstream update

+- 4.1 The main output of recent work from the housing workstream is contained within the Growth and Housing Prospectus, this has been submitted to DLUHC and HE.
+Feedback from DLUCH/HE officials on the prospectus and associated work will be provided at the meeting. - 4.2 An update on the Temporary Accommodation joint investigation and outline business case is covered at agenda item 8.

+5 Hertfordshire Investment Ready Workstream

+5.1 The draft Investment strategy and recommended next steps is also included on this agenda at item 6.